akrv/sensiLight-Java/README.md

 #TODO
   - To split 30 leds for the regions of the screen
-  - Create faster interface that is platfrom independent
+  - Create faster interface that is also platfrom independent
-  -

 [ambilight from Philips]:https://en.wikipedia.org/wiki/Ambilight